polymerdao/old-demo-dapps/polymer-labs-official/x-counter/README.md

 ## Set up your environment variables

-In the `.env` file (you'll find it as `.env.example`), add your private key(s).
+In the `.env` file (you'll find it as `.env.example`), add your private key(s) and rename to drop the "example" in the filename.
 The dispatcher addresses should be correct but you could use custom ones if required.

 Next, check the `config.json` file.
 It is populated with values to send packets over channel-16 on Base or channel-17 on Optimism.